German A Level

-The German AS and A Level course provides an engaging and exciting opportunity for learners to build on their previous study/ knowledge of German.
-Through social, intellectual and cultural themes learners develop their linguistic communitive skills and cultural understanding of the German speaking countries (DACH Länder).
-By engaging with literature and film students can also undertake a deeper analysis of language structures and increase their cultural awareness as part of an integrated approach to language learning.
+German A Level offers an engaging opportunity for learners to build upon their prior knowledge of the language.
+By exploring social, intellectual, and cultural themes, learners enhance their communication skills and deepen their understanding of German-speaking countries (DACH Länder).
+They actively study literature and film to analyze language structures and increase cultural awareness.

 This course is assessed into a total of 5 units, 2 AS units (first year) and 3 A2 units (second year).